uwhackweek/jupyterbook-template/book/preliminary/supplemental/python.md

 ## Installing a specific Python version

 We will be using Python 3 during the week.
-You can create envionments with different versions of Python using the following commands:
+You can create environments with different versions of Python using the following commands:

 ``` bash
 conda create --name py39 python=3.9